Buying

 Inflexible Legacy Systems

-Many companies still rely on legacy ERP systems that weren’t built for today’s pace.
-Upgrading enterprise resource planning tools can dramatically improve integration and visibility.
-These outdated tools are slow to update, hard to integrate with modern tech, and offer limited analytics - all of which limit agility.
+Challenge: Many organizations still depend on legacy ERP systems that weren’t designed for modern supply chain demands.
+These systems are slow to update, difficult to integrate with newer technologies, and offer limited visibility into real-time data all of which limit agility.

 Emerging Technologies Shaping the Future of Supply Chain Planning